Job-Bouwhuis/WinterRose.WinterForge/README.md

 # WinterForge

 WinterForge is a high-performance, human-readable object serialization framework built for environments where speed and developer clarity matter.
-Using the two sided format. one for humans, one for the computer, WinterForge achieves high preformant serialization cycles while remaining to be readable for a developer.
+Using the two sided format. one for humans, one for the computer, WinterForge achieves high performant serialization cycles while remaining to be readable for a developer.
 The system can also immediately go from the intermediate representation for that little extra speed.

 ## Features